govau/design-system-site/.github/ISSUE_TEMPLATE/---feature-request.md

 - [ ] I’ve searched for any related issues and avoided creating a duplicate issue.
 - [ ] I've searched the [community forums](https://community.digital.gov.au/c/designsystem) to check for related issues or feature requests

-## What would you like to suggest?
+## What feature would you like to suggest?

 <!--
         Describe the feature.
 E.g. I would like to have the option to do XYZ on component ABC